ReneMazuela/Demo/README.md

 ## Getting Started

-These instructions will help you set up and run the project locally.
+These instructions will help you set up and run the project locally and Deploy on an Ubuntu instance.

 ### Requirements